abhi790/EmpManagement/README.md

 # EmployeeManagement CRUD Web App

 This is fully functional CRUD web application.This web application is built on Dotnet Core 6 MVC using Entity Framework Core to make connection with
-SQL Server for its CRUD functionality.
+MySQL Server for its CRUD functionality.

 ## Software Required
 - 1)Visual Studio Code